Azure-Samples/azure-stack-edge-order/README.md

 2. Install the Az.Resources and Az.StackEdge modules in PowerShell.
 You will need to run PowerShell as Administrator.

-   1. If AzureRM is installed, uninstall it:
+   a.
+If AzureRM is installed, uninstall it:

       ```powershell
       PS C:\> Uninstall-AzureRm